 - Mornington Tourist Railway’s restored K163 steam locomotive

-- Port Phillip’s rainbow-coloured bathing boxes
+- Port Phillip’s myriad-coloured bathing boxes

 - Mothers and Mills beaches, which are connected by a scenic walking path